Urban Hunting in Joplin: My Perspective on Policy Community Safety

 • The hunter knocks on the door, asking permission to finish the harvest

-• Scavengers arrive before the city does to pick up remains of deer after field dressing.
+• Scavengers arrive before the city does to pick up remains of deer after field dressing

-This isn’t wildlife management it’s chaos.
+To me, this isn’t wildlife management it’s chaos.
 And it places the emotional burden on residents who never consented to the hunt.

 Author’s Disclaimer